 - Don’t want to lose $$ on sales and would rather hold onto the items in hopes of gaining larger margins down the road.

 Let’s break each down individually and why none of the above hold water in holding you back on getting started with an Amazon repricing trial.

 1. Don’t Have Enough Inventory to Justify Amazon Repricing

 50 is the Magic Number

-If you have more than 50 items in your inventory you’re ready for a repricer.
+If you have more than 50 items in your inventory you’re ready for an Amazon FBA repricer.
 Why 50?
 Because 50 is a number that you will find difficult to manage manually without pulling your hair out.
 Brand new sellers with 20 items inventoried might be a bit too soon.